dxsooo/VideoDownload/README.md

     --entrypoint=celery \
     dxsooo/video-download:0.2.4 -A celery_worker worker -c 4
 ```

+> For BiliBili, as some deps could not run with multi process, concurrency(-c) should be 1.
+But it is ok to run multi docker containers to walk around.

 And then you can send task by one of the following methods: